Are you struggling to make your cause known and garner more support for your nonprofit through social media?

-Firstly, let’s have a quick chat about why you’re marketing your organization anyway.
+Firstly, let’s have a quick chat about why you’re marketing your organisation anyway.

-According to data by HubSpot, the main priorities of social media marketers at nonprofits want to fundraise, generate brand awareness, recruit volunteers or share news:
+According to data by HubSpot, the main priorities of social media marketers at nonprofits are to fundraise, generate brand awareness, recruit volunteers or share news:

 Social media is perfect for either of those goals.

 Why?
 Because for each goal to be met, you’ll need another person to get involved.
-Over 2.77 billion people are expected to be using social media by 2019 (up from 2.46 billion in 2017), meaning there’s no shortage of opportunities to find people who can support your cause through platforms like Twitter, Facebook and Instagram.
+Over 3.6 billion people worldwide were estimated to be using social media in 2020, meaning there’s no shortage of opportunities to find people who can support your cause through platforms like Twitter, Facebook and Instagram.

 To put it simply: Using social media correctly gives you the chance to promote your nonprofit and find people to help with your mission.